codeurjc-students/2025-EasyMatch/docs/DevelopmentGuide.md

 ### ⚙️ Tools usage

 #### VS Code
 Visual Studio Code is the primary IDE used for developing the application.
-It is simple to use; the main requirements are having a **JDK** installed on your system (for this project, JDK 21 is recommended) and installing the **Java Extension Pack** and **Spring Boot Extension Pack** extensions for Visual Studio Code.
+It is simple to use: the main requirements are having a **JDK** installed on your system (for this project, JDK 21 is recommended) and installing the **Java Extension Pack** and **Spring Boot Extension Pack** extensions for Visual Studio Code.

 #### Postman
 **Postman** is a tool used to send and test API requests and is also available as a **Visual Studio Code extension**.
 In this project, it is used to validate the backend endpoints.
 The API requests are organized into **Postman collections**, which can be imported into Postman (or the VS Code extension) to run the tests.
 To use it, first install Postman, then import the provided collection files from the project repository here: [EasyMatch Postman Collection](/EasyMatch%20collection.postman_collection.json).